-Evaluation of management effectiveness has shown that a limited number of marine and coastal protected areas were properly managed, having all the necessary facilities to develop, implement, review, monitor and evaluate their management plan, often due to a lack of proper legislation, funding, trained staff and enforcement of the regulations.
+Although the evaluation of management effectiveness is still not a common practice in the region. many reports indicate that a limited number of marine and coastal protected areas were properly managed, having all the necessary facilities to develop, implement, review, monitor and evaluate their management plan, often due to a lack of proper legislation, funding, trained staff and enforcement of the regulations.